 3. Know Your Stats

-Generally speaking, the game is very good at choosing your gear; for weapons, it will prioritise attack for physical characters and magic for magical characters, while for armour it’s all about defence.
+Generally speaking, the game is very good at choosing your gear; for weapons, it will prioritize attack for physical characters and magic for magical characters, while for armor it’s all about defense.
 So don’t worry about the game dealing you with a terrible hand.

 However, if you want an edge in battle, it helps to learn the stats.
 Did you know you can touch the name of a stat on the bottom screen to give a brief description of what the stat does?
 For example, EVD (Evade) is the ability to dodge enemy hits, as well as reduce the number of hits in an attack.

 So while focusing on attack, magic and defense are great, don’t overlook slightly lesser equipment that give big boosts in other areas–White Mages would love any equipment with Mind boosts for better healing, while Agility is always good for getting an attack before the enemy.

 Sneakily, the game doesn’t really go out to great lengths to teach you about this convenient feature.
 In battle, press the Y button at any time during your turn to activate Auto-Battle; until you press Y again, your characters will repeat the last commands you selected for them.

 Even better; Auto-Battle lasts after the battle and through to the next one.
 So if you can normally blitz through mobs by Braving three times on everyone, you can save yourself the hassle of inputting the same commands again and again by just enabling Auto-Battle.

 By the way, Auto-Battle paired with 4x battle speed is great for speeding up grinding.
 Of course, Auto-Battle isn’t recommended when you’re facing tough mobs or against bosses, where repeating the same commands can be suicidal (not to say you can’t beat bosses with Auto-Battle…).